Olympia Aldersey: International representative rowing

 At the 2014 World Rowing Championships in Amsterdam Aldersey raced in Australia's double scull with Sally Kehoe.
 They finished third in the final and won the bronze medal.
 During the preliminary racing Kehoe and Aldersey set a world-record time for 2000m of 6:37.31.
 This record has stood since.

 Aldersey was a member of the Australian women's eight who initially missed qualification for the 2016 Rio Olympics but received a late call up following the Russian drug scandal.
 WADA had discovered Russian state sponsored drug testing violations and the IOC acted to protect clean athletes and set strict entry guidelines for Russian athletes resulting in most of their rowers and nearly all of their crews being withdrawn from the Olympic regatta.
 The crew had dispersed two months earlier after their failure to qualify but reconvened, travelled at the last minute to Rio and borrowed a shell.
 They finished last in their heat, last in the repechage and were eliminated.

 Aldersley continued to row at the highest world level into 2017 but moved into a double scull with Madeleine Edmunds.
 They contested two World Rowing Cups in Europe before winning a bronze at the 2017 World Rowing Championships in Sarasota, Florida.
 In 2018 at the World Rowing Cup II in Linz, Aldersey was in Australia's women's quad scull which placed third.

 In 2019 Aldersey was picked in Australian women's sweep squad for the international season.
 In an effort to qualify the women's eight for the 2020 Olympics, selectors made some changes between the coxless four and the eight.
 Molly Goodman moved into the eight and Aldersey was selected at bow in the Australian women's coxless four.
 She rowed in that crew to a bronze medal at RWC II in Poznan and to a gold medal at WRC III in Rotterdam.
 Aldersey, Werry, Hawe and Stephan were selected to race Australia's coxless four at the 2019 World Rowing Championships in Linz, Austria.
 The four were looking for a top eight finish at the 2019 World Championships to qualify for the Tokyo Olympics.
-They won their heat and semi-final, thereby qualifying the boat for Tokyo 2020.
+They won their heat and semi-final, qualifying the boat for Tokyo 2020.
 They led the final from start to finish, took the gold medal and regained the coxless four world champion title.